 Investors who are born on or after July 1st 1949 will be required to take RMDs starting at age 72 (though they too can defer their first RMD until April 1st of the year after the year they turn 72).

 RMDs must be taken by 12/31 for every year thereafter (though if you choose to defer the first RMD until April, you will need to take another RMD by 12/31).

 How required minimum distributions can impact your tax situation

 Although your income is likely lower than while you were working, retirees may find themselves in an equal or higher tax bracket during retirement due to the loss of previously-enjoyed tax deductions.
 Working professionals may reduce their taxable income through contributions to a tax-deferred retirement plan, health savings account, and through mortgage interest deductions, to name a few.
 However, as we age the availability of these deductions begins to fade.

-Tax-deductible contributions to a traditional IRA cannot be made after age 70 ½ and Medicare enrollments at age 65 may impact your ability to stay on your employer’s high deductible health plan.
+Although tax-deductible contributions to a traditional IRA can now be made at any age, you must have earned income, which doesn't help most retirees.
+Further, Medicare enrollments at age 65 may impact your ability to stay on your employer’s high deductible health plan.
 Also, individuals in this age demographic are less likely to have a mortgage.
 So what does this mean?